tim1e9/artificial_dreams/my_first_mcp_server.md

 ## Conclusion

 Conceptually speaking, MCP is a huge leap forward in the use of Generative AI within web development.
-And given it's striking similarity to SOAP and REST, there's a huge opportunity in front of the AI/ML community.
+And given its striking similarity to SOAP and REST, there's a huge opportunity in front of the AI/ML community.
 By making minor changes to the specification, enterprises will be able to leverage 20+ years of functionality and data.
 This could have an incredibly powerful impact on our businesses and even in our community.